-In practice, this means that the adverse event management described in the protocol may be adapted according to the specific design and purpose.
-This provides an opportunity for the protocol to specify that only certain adverse events or adverse reactions need to be recorded and reported immediately to the sponsor of the trial.
-Risk adaptation of adverse event management requires a solid justification in the protocol and should be based on patient safety and the integrity of trial data.
+In practice, this means that the clinical trial adverse event management can be adapted based on the trial's specific design and purpose.
+Risk adaptation of adverse event management must be solid justified within the protocol with patient safety and the integrity of trial data remaining as the top priorities.

-This guidance describes the requirements and processes needed to implement risk-adapted adverse event management.
+This guidance describes the requirements and processes needed for implementing risk-adapted adverse event management.

-In the case of clinical trials serving a regulatory purpose (e.g. an indication extension or marketing authorisation), reference is also made to the ICH guideline E19 on a selective approach to safety data collection in specific late-stage pre-approval or post-approval clinical trials2.
+In the case of clinical trials serving a regulatory purpose (e.g. an indication extension or marketing authorisation), reference is also made to the ICH guideline E19 on a selective approach to safety data collection in specific late-stage pre-approval or post-approval clinical trials3.

-1 More information about the new clinical trials regulation is provided on the website of the Danish Medicines Agency.
+1 More information about the clinical trials regulation is provided on the website of the Danish Medicines Agency.